Upsete Station

-Upsete Station (Upsete stasjon) is a railway station on the Bergen Line located at Upsete in Aurland, Norway.
+Upsete Station (Upsete stasjon) is a railway station on the Bergen Line located at Upsete in Aurland Municipality, Norway.
 The station is served by the Bergen Commuter Rail, operated by Vy Tog, with up to five daily departures in each direction.
 The station was opened in 1908 as part of the Bergen Line.
 The surrounding area is dominantly recreational, with many cabins.
+The rallarvegen road runs past the station.